FernandaLFerrari/physalia-workshop/_pages/labs/lab_7_metagenomic_viz.md

 ?sapply
 ```

-**Excercise: Create the colour varialbe using sapply.
+**Excercise: Create the colour variable using sapply.
 Check that the resulting variable is identical to the one we just created with the for loop.**

 <!---
 longitudinal_colour_v2=NA